 Although my dad never had a philosophical pivot point for his beliefs on food in general, and the appreciation thereof, I believe that it all centered on these preferences we all have.
 Preferences for food was an ostentatious display of luxury to my dad that he chose to deprive himself of, in a manner equivalent to a man that buys a moderate sedan when he can afford a luxury vehicle.

 Another aspect of my dad’s code involved never calling another man out on his preferences.
-He might recite tales of men with preferences, but it was done in the privacy of his own home, and for the sole purpose of illustrating the lessons he wanted to teach his sons.
-He was the product of an era that did not permit one man to comment on the ways and means of another, lest it be interpreted as one seeking some form of superiority over another.
+He might recite tales of men with preferences, but he did so in the privacy of his own home, and for the sole purpose of the lessons that he wanted to illustrate for his sons.
+He was the product of an era that did not permit one man to comment on the ways and means of another, lest anyone interpret that as one seeking some form of superiority over another.
 When I would comment on another’s ways, for the purpose of humor, and that other person’s ways placed them in line with my dad’s teachings, he scold me for calling another man out like that.
 Those days are so far in the rear-view mirror now, that no one remembers them anymore.
 In its place, are the endless lists of preferences, and proselytizing of preferences, until one achieves their desired state of superiority.

 “Those that had real world concerns of the onslaught of Adolf Hitler, and the subsequent spread of communism didn’t have the luxury of preferences,” my dad would say to us.
 “They had real world concerns that plagued them to the point that anyone that engaged in such theoretical nonsense would be ostracized and castigated for the eggheads that they were in my time.”

 A man that engages in such trivialities has never known true scarcity, and sacrifice.
-He leads the life of blissful ignorance, and for that he cannot be blamed.
-He is a product of his time, but it is his parents’, and grandparents’, responsibility to inform him that his self-anointed superiority condemns not only those that don’t share his preferences but those people may not have had the same luxuries afforded to them.
+He leads the life of blissful ignorance, and we cannot blame them for that.
+He is a product of his time, but it is his parents’, and grandparents’, responsibility to inform him that his self-anointed superiority condemns not only those that don’t share his preferences but those people might not have had the same luxuries afforded to him.